rorygreig/udacity-RL-continuous-control/report.md

 ##### Critic
 The critic network is also a simple MLP architecture but with three hidden layers, the first layer is size 400, the second layer is a concatenation of the first layer output and the action values, and the third layer has 300 linear units.
-The actor network uses the default PyTorch initialisation for the values of the weights, rather than explicitly initialising the weights, this was found to improve performance.
+The critic network does explicitly initialise the weights, by setting them to a uniform sample scaled by the size of the layer.

 It uses `tanh` activations after every layer, apart from the output layer which has no activation function.

 ## Training
-The training was stopped when the average reward for the last 100 episodes was greater than the `reward_threshold` of 30.0, which seemed to correspond to good performance on the task.
-When the average score achieved this threshold the training is automatically halted, and the final weights of the neural networks are written to a file.
+The training was stopped when the average reward for the last 100 episodes was greater than the `reward_threshold` of 30.0.
+When the average score achieves this threshold the training is automatically halted, and the final weights of the neural networks are written to a file.
 Additionally the current weights of the local network were periodically stored to a checkpoint file, in order to have a record of the weights during training.

-The "Adam" optimizer was used for each neural network (actor and critic), however with separate values of learning rate and L2 weight decay (see hyperparameters section for details).
+The "Adam" optimizer was used to update the parameters for both neural networks (actor and critic), however with separate values of learning rate and L2 weight decay (see hyperparameters section for details).